Heroic Vehicles

 A moveable toy consisting of a base and a motorized vehicle.
 The base includes a track having a central groove ending in openings at either end.
 The track includes teeth which cooperate with a drive gear held in the vehicle to drive the vehicle along the track.
 Rotors having notches on the top surface are rotatably held in openings at each end of the central groove in the track.
 Upon actuation, the vehicle travels along the track until it arrives at either end of the track, where the vehicle rotates the base to allow the vehicle to continue along the track end for further movement of the toy in the same direction.

-As an aside, Roger Sweet takes credit for the Dragon Walker in this interview, although it’s unclear what his contribution was, other than perhaps managing the project.
+As an aside, Roger Sweet takes credit for the Dragon Walker in his interview with Chris Vint (referenced earlier), although it’s unclear what his contribution was, other than perhaps managing the project.
 He’s not listed as one of the inventors in the patent application, and the concept art was done by Ed Watts, as mentioned earlier.

 The concept is demonstrated in this video on the Grand Illusions YouTube channel: